By Erik Marcus

 Steak and Seafood Restaurants

 Steak and seafood restaurants are obviously the least appealing places for vegans.
-Even so, most steakhouses offer good salads, either made-to-order or from a salad bar.
+Even so, t the best steakhouses, you can order an excellent vegan dinner salad.
 Add Italian dressing and skip the cheese, egg, and croutons and you should be in business.
-At the best steakhouses, you can order an excellent vegan dinner salad.

 Seafood restaurants are the worst of all choices for vegans.
 You won’t find anything appealing on the menu.
 If you do get dragged to one of these places, you can order pasta with olive oil and vegetables.
 Every seafood restaurant has these ingredients on hand.
 Granted, the whole experience will still smell like fish.